LuizHAssuncao/personal-website/_posts/2018-05-05-useful-commands-for-text-manipulation.md

 ```

 ## sed
-_sed_ is a stream editor, that is, the program can receive a input text and
+_sed_ is a stream editor, that is, the program can receive an input text and
 iterates in lines doing specified operations.
 You can add, delete or replace
 text.
-To use all the power of _sed_, it would be nice to know regular expressions.
+To use all the power of _sed_, it would be nice to know a little about regular expressions.

 ```bash
 $ sed 's/Luiz/Harry/g' people > new_people